 4.4.
 YOS sentences stay on your criminal history

 Defendants who go through the Youthful Offender System are adults.
 People facing juvenile offenses cannot go through YOS.
-A YOS inmate cannot have their record sealed after the sentence.
+YOS offenders cannot have their records sealed after the sentence.
 Once they complete the Youthful Offender System, the felony will still be on their record.

 Call us for help…